 Continuous-flow hot water heaters or ones with electronic temperature controls can be set to deliver hot water at a safe temperature.

-Water heaters with an uncontrolled energy source, such as solar or slow-combustion hot water systems, can’t be adjusted.
+Water heaters with an uncontrolled energy source, like solar or slow-combustion hot water systems, can’t be adjusted.
 Contact the manufacturer for more information.

 Heated water needs to be stored at above 60°C to prevent the formation of Legionella bacteria.
 This is why it’s good to have a temperature control device fitted to lower the temperature of the water coming out of your taps.